Structure from motion (psychophysics)

-This article is about structure from motion in psychophysics.

-In visual perception, structure from motion (SFM) refers to how humans recover depth structure from object's motion.
+In visual perception, structure from motion (SFM) refers to how humans (and other living creatures) recover depth structure from object's motion.
 The human visual field has an important function: capturing the three-dimensional structures of an object using different kinds of visual cues.

 SFM is a kind of motion visual cue that uses motion of two-dimensional surfaces to demonstrate three-dimensional objects, and this visual cue works really well even independent of other depth cues.
 Psychological, especially psychophysical studies have been focused on this topic for decades.